ewilan-riviere/memorandum/.vscode/doc/content/3.os-server/1.linux/5.applications/android-studio.md

 ---
 title: Android Studio
-description: 'How to setup Android Studio on Linux'
+description: "How to setup Android Studio on Linux"
 ---

 # Android Studio